 In her manifestation of the mother, she's sitting in the crescent moon, signifying our cycles as women, her power over those cycles, as well as her desire to help us.
 It is said that the Mayans learned about time from women when they recorded their menstrual cycles.
 She’s holding a rabbit, a symbol of fertility and abundance.
 Her snake is gone - she’s way too busy raising her family to be doing much healing work for others.

 The queen - lost to many for some time, we are welcoming her back to us, just as we can welcome this time in our own lives.
 This is the time between motherhood and being post-menopausal (the wise woman or crone phase of life).
 A magical time where more freedom is realized and more creativity and wisdom and clarity are being birthed.
-By the way, only a few species experience menopause - humans, pilot whales, and orcas.
+By the way, only a few species experience menopause - humans, pilot whales, some primates, rats, and orcas.
 Menopausal orcas lead their pods and are the keepers of ecological knowledge - information being stored in these individuals.

 Finally, as the wise woman or crone, Ix Chel again is accompanied by the serpent on her head; her healing, spiritual, and intuitive abilities are stronger than ever.
 She is the Goddess of medicine and the moon.
 Her connection to plants and water are also more powerful and you can see her with her pot of herbs and water; pouring them out, she can bring us blessings or damage with rain and storms, depending upon how we treat her body, the Earth.
 This is your time to be revered and realize this culmination of all your time here, and share your wisdom.